Energy price cap rises due, but what other costs are set to go up?

 The industry saw VAT dropped to 5% to support its recovery during the pandemic.

-It rebounded back to 12.5% in October last year as restrictions eased, but it is now due to rise again to 20% on Friday.
+It rebounded back to 12.5% in October last year as restrictions eased, but from Friday has returned to 20%.

 Despite the initial fall in tax, few pub groups, restaurants and leisure businesses were able to pass on the benefits of the tax break – which covered soft drinks, food, events tickets, accommodation and other areas – to customers due the financial impact of the pandemic.